An official website of the United States government

 Medium-sized passenger and cargo aircraft make up the short-range international section supporting near offshore and select intra-theater airlift requirements.

-Three stages of incremental activation allow for tailoring an airlift force suitable for the contingency at hand.
-Stage I is for minor regional crises and humanitarian assistance/disaster relief efforts.
-Stage II would be used for major theater war, and Stage III for periods of national mobilization.
+Three stages of incremental activation ensure augmentation is suitable for the contingency at hand.
+Stage I is for minor regional crises and humanitarian assistance/disaster relief (HADR) efforts, Stage II would be used for major theater war and Stage III for periods of national mobilization.

 The commander, U.S. Transportation Command, with approval of the Secretary of Defense, is the activation authority for all three stages of CRAF.
 During a crisis, if AMC has a need for additional aircraft, it would request the commander of USTRANSCOM to take steps to activate the appropriate CRAF stage.

-Each stage of the CRAF activation is only used to the extent necessary to provide the amount of commercial augmentation airlift needed by DOD.
-When notified of call-up, the carrier response time to have its aircraft ready for a CRAF mission is 24 to 48 hours after AMC assigns the mission, depending on which CRAF stage is activated.
-The air carriers continue to operate under civil rules and maintain the aircraft with their resources, while coordinating and communicating mission details with AMC.
+Each stage of the CRAF activation is only used to the extent necessary to provide the amount of civil augmentation airlift needed by DOD.
+When the carrier is notified of CRAF activation, the carrier must have aircraft and qualified aircrews ready to support within 24 to 72 hours, depending on which CRAF stage is activated.
+The air carriers continue to operate and maintain the aircraft in accordance with Federal Aviation Administration rules and regulations.
+In the event of DOD activation, carriers retain operational control of their assets as well as their civil status and first right of refusal based on operational risk.

-Safety is the paramount concern, and numerous procedures are in effect to ensure that the air carriers with which AMC contracts afford the highest level of safety to DoD passengers.
-Prior to receiving a contract, all carriers must demonstrate that they have provided substantially equivalent and comparable commercial service for one year before submitting their offer to fly for the Defense Department.
+Safety is of paramount concern, and numerous procedures are in effect to ensure contracted air carriers afford the highest level of safety to DoD passengers.
+Prior to receiving a contract, all carriers must demonstrate they have provided substantially equivalent and comparable commercial service for one year before submitting their offer to fly for the Defense Department.
 All carriers must be fully certified Federal Aviation Administration carriers and meet the stringent standards of FAA regulations pertaining to commercial airlines (FAR Part 121).

 A DoD survey team, composed of experienced pilots and skilled maintenance personnel, performs an on-site inspection of the carriers.
 This team conducts a comprehensive inspection that includes the carrier's aircraft, training facilities, crew qualifications, maintenance procedures and quality control practices.
 After passing this survey, the Commercial Airlift Review Board approves the carrier to provide charter airlift services before receiving a contract.